mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 This project aims to contribute to the fields of user interface, artificial intelligence, data collection, data analysis, data management and digitization of business processes, rather than making commercial gains.

-**Note** : Instead of saying "it could have been better this way or that" many times in the document, I would like to state that I did not prepare much for the project in advance, it grew on its own as I added new features and I did it to enjoy it.
+**Note** : Instead of saying "it could have been better this way or that way" many times in the document, I would like to state that I did not prepare much for the project in advance, it grew on its own as I added new features and I did it to enjoy it.
 Therefore, in order to see the result, I skipped some requirements when you take a look at the codes.
 However, I would like to underline that it has features that can answer the questions of many developers I encountered during my research.